Four Categories of Advanced Prostate Cancer [AIPC]

 Cancer that has grown to fill the prostate or has grown through the prostate and may extend into the glands that help produce semen (seminal vesicles), or the lymph nodes.

-Occurs in men who have been treated for early prostate cancer, but the prostate specific antigen is rising.
-A bone scan and cat scan in these patients is usually shows no evidence of cancer
+Occurs in men who have been treated for early prostate cancer, but their PSA is rising.
+A bone scan and cat scan in these patients is usually shows no evidence of cancer.

 Patients who have a rising PSA after treatment, but do not have any evidence of disease spread to bone or other organs.
 This can occur after local treatment, or after hormone therapy.
 The management of such patients is controversial, and may include investigational treatments, radiation therapy, or chemotherapy.